Steven Echevarria

 Steven Echevarria (born April 9, 1996) is a professional footballer who plays as a midfielder for USL Championship club Colorado Springs Switchbacks.
 Born in the continental United States, he plays for the Puerto Rico national team.

-Career
+Club career

 Youth

 Born in Slate Hill, New York, Echevarria joined the New York Red Bulls Academy in 2011.
 He attended college at Wake Forest University and played on the Demon Deacons soccer team for four seasons, making 79 appearances, scoring 7 goals and tallying 6 assists.
 In 2017, Echevarria was named team captain.

 While in college, Echevarria appeared for Premier Development League side New York Red Bulls U-23.

 New York Red Bulls II

 On February 14, 2018, Echevarria signed his first professional contract with United Soccer League side New York Red Bulls II.
 He made his professional debut on March 17, 2018, appearing as a starter for New York in a 2–1 win over Toronto FC II.